 Garland is a Texas city that makes up about 9% of the greater Dallas County’s population.
-Although Garland is less than a fifth of the size of Dallas, it’s neighboring city, it is home to nearly 300,000 people, a rather large city that is feeling the devastating effects of the opioid epidemic and other dangerous substances.
+Although Garland is less than a fifth of the size of nearby Dallas, it is home to nearly 300,000 people.
+Garland is experiencing the devastating effects of the Opioid epidemic and other dangerous substances.

-It seemed that the crisis was getting better.
-2014 saw a rampant increase in the number of calls from the previous year.
+While it seemed that the crisis was getting better, recent years saw a rampant increase in the number of calls from the previous year.
 At 8.1 calls per 100,000 people, there were over 200 calls within Dallas County.
 After making it illegal, the number of calls to poison centers fell in 2016 to a flat 98.
 However, from January to September of 2017, the number shot up to its highest at 271 calls, a 177% increase.

 Despite the growing number of deaths in Dallas County, there are frequently fewer arrests made than the state average.
 From public intoxication to possession and trafficking, there are regularly less arrests made than the state average year after year.
 This raises the question if the two sets of data correlate.

 Are the fewer arrests for drug possession connected to the growing deaths?
 While it is impossible to say for sure, it can be said that the United States is in an opioid epidemic and there isn’t a state or city that aren’t feeling the effects of it.
 It is more important than ever to find help for those suffering from addiction.

 If you or someone you love have suffered the devastating effects of addiction, help is out there.
 Coming forward and coming to terms that intervention is necessary, be it for you or a loved one, is a difficult step to take.
 If you don’t know where to start, contact a treatment provider.
 They are available to give you advice and council on getting treatment.